 But how far apart do the two sides need to be before filing a lawsuit makes sense?
 This is where it helps to remember that car accident injury claims don't really have a specific value; instead, they tend to fall within a value range.

 This is because part of the value of a car accident claim is the injured person's pain and suffering, which is not typically subject to exact calculation.
 So, in reality, a claim is not worth, for example, $50,000.
 Instead, it's more accurate to say that the case is worth between $40,000 and $60,000.
 When you think about the value of a car accident claim this way, you may get a better picture of what your car accident settlement goals should be.
 In a case that's worth $40,000 to $60,000, your goal should be to settle the case for somewhere in that range (hopefully towards the higher end).

-So, if you and your lawyer value your car accident case at $40,000 to $60,000, and the insurer’s final pre-suit offer is $52,000, you take the offer and settle the case.
+So, if you and your lawyer value your car accident case at $40,000 to $60,000, and the insurer adjuster's settlement offer is $52,000, you take the offer and settle the case.
 That's an easy decision.
-If the insurer's final pre-suit offer is $38,500, it probably makes sense to take it.
+If the insurer's final offer is $38,500, it probably makes sense to take it.
 It's close enough to your valuation of the case.
-If the final offer is $20,000, that's also an easy decision.
-Put the case in suit.
+If the final offer is $20,000, that's also an easy decision: it's time to file a lawsuit.